-The first pitfall is selling too soon.
-Traditional yardsticks may appeal to your powers of logic, but their job is to stroke your ego.
-They serve your need to be right.
+The first pitfall awaits investors who sell too soon, worried by evidence that the market is expensive.
+The problem with valuation yardsticks is that they appeal to your powers of logic, but they don’t account for irrational markets .
 That’s why your favourite metric can indicate the market is overvalued, yet after you sell, the market runs for years to the upside without you.

 In the reverse situation, the second pitfall, a tempting bargain often looks so cheap relative to previous levels that it is hard to imagine how it could go any lower.
 Then it falls another 50 percent.
 In both cases, acting too soon on the say-so of valuation eats away at your credibility and confidence as much as — if not more than — just being plain wrong.

-The other two snares trap the unwary when markets stop short.
+The other two snares, pitfalls #3 and #4, trap the unwary when markets stop short.
 They top or bottom early.
 They don’t travel to the extreme you were waiting for.
 That could mean you ride the market into a serious downmove because it never got overpriced.
 Or you miss a new bull market because stocks never got low enough to buy.